 It is your responsibility to be informed about your visa requirements, and to maintain your status.
 Information on the requirements for F-1 students is provided during the orientation offered by Cabrillo as well as the CG 51 course that all new international students are required to attend.
 You are always welcome to schedule an appointment with our International Student Counselor if you have any questions.

-When you arrive in the US, the immigration officer will staple your I-94 (the white form that you will be required to complete on the airplane) into your passport.
-The I-94 form shows how long you are allowed to stay in the US.
+When you arrive in the US, the immigration officer will stamp your passport with an entry stamp that shows how long you are allowed to stay in the US.

 It is your responsibility to be informed about your visa requirements, and to maintain your status.
 Information on the requirements for F-1 students is provided during the orientation offered by Cabrillo as well as the CG 51 course that all new international students are required to attend.

 It is not enough to enter the US with an F-1 visa and to be in valid F-1 status.
 All students must follow the Department of Homeland Security and USCIS regulations in order to keep their status in the US.

 If you fail to follow the F-1 status regulations outlined above, you will be terminated in the SEVIS system and will have to apply for Reinstatement through the USCIS.
 It is not enough to simply register for full time classes the following term.
 You must speak with the International Student Counselor to begin the process of regaining your F-1 status and find out about the consequences of your status violation.

 If, while studying with us, you plan to travel out of the US for a short vacation and return to Cabrillo, make sure that page 2 of your I-20 is signed by an authorized official from Cabrillo College within the last six months.
 When you re-enter the United States you must present the I-20, a valid F-1 visa, and your passport in order to be re-admitted.
 You may also want to bring proof of your enrollment with you.